-Dr Morzaria says farming systems, high population of domestic animals for food consumption, high human population and increased deforestation are factors in the threat of disease.
+Dr Morzaria says farming systems, high population of domestic animals for food consumption, high human population and increased Mobdro APK deforestation are factors in the threat of disease.

 “There is greater contact between different animal species and human beings, and this is really going to enhance opportunities for pathogens to jump from one species to another,” he said.